Catania football riot: Filippo Raciti

 The riot's sole fatality was police officer Filippo Raciti.

 Born in Catania, Sicily, Raciti joined the Italian police in June 1986, and joined the local flying squad in late 2006.
 He lived in Acireale, in the Province of Catania with his wife and two children, aged 15 and 9.

 A week before his death, Raciti gave evidence at the trial of a football hooligan, who was then freed by the local magistrate.
 According to one of his colleagues, the hooligan laughed in his face as he left the court.

 Raciti died as a result of liver damage caused by blunt object trauma, disproving an initial hypothesis which claimed his death was caused by a homemade firecracker.

 Raciti's death provoked outrage in Italy, with a great and somewhat uncommon amount of solidarity towards the Italian law enforcement forces, and massive coverage worldwide.
-A 17-year-old hooligan from Catania was later jailed and detained in custody, charged with the murder.
+A 17-year-old from Catania was later jailed and detained in custody, charged with the murder.
 As of February 2007, he was being investigated by the Italian police.

 On 17 February 2007, the city council of Quarrata, in Tuscany, approved a proposal to name the local football stadium after the Italian policeman.
 An official ceremony, also attended by Raciti's widow, was held on 10 March, making Quarrata the first city to name a stadium after him.